Above photo: New York Life employees outside the office building in Osaka, Japan, 1903

 Benzo Hayashi

 One of the great early success stories is Benzo Hayashi of the Hawaii branch, who in 1918 became vice president of the $100,000 Club (an early sales club.)
-He had written over 158 applications reaching $161,500 in coverage, quite a sum at that time.
+He had written over 158 applications reaching $161,500 in coverage, a substantial amount by the standards of the day.
 As our Weekly Bulletin stated at the time:

 “It certainly is a tribute to the possibilities of our profession, the opportunities in America for a man who speaks another language to enter the work and in so short a time win the highest place next to the Club President.
 We congratulate Vice-President Hayashi and compliment him on a record that those long in the business would be proud to own.”

-The same year, members of New York Life’s $200,000 Club (an early sales club) in 1918 included 12 agents of Japanese nationality.
+This recognition reflected both the barriers faced by and the perseverance of non-English-speaking immigrants in professional fields in the early 20th century.
+The same year, members of New York Life’s $200,000 Club (an early sales club) included 12 agents of Japanese descent.
 One of those agents, Iichiji Akahoshi of Los Angeles, was invited to speak at the $200,000 Club convention that year.

-These early successes would foretell generations of successful Asian-American members of NYL’s sales field force, many of whom became leaders of NYL’s sales organizations.
+These early successes would foretell generations of successful Asian-American members of New York Life's sales field force, many of whom became leaders of the company's sales organizations.

 Henry Y. Kasai